Computer Programmer Salary: Your 2025 Guide

 Degrees and graduate certificates

 A second option to become a computer programmer is to earn a graduate certificate or a bachelor’s degree in computer science, information technology, or a related field.
-Through this formalized process, students will gain experience in writing code, fixing errors, and testing programs.
+Through this formalized process, you will gain experience in writing code, fixing errors, and testing programs.
 You’ll learn the languages that prepare you for a career in programming, although it’s likely that you'll need to take continuing education courses to stay up to date with the most modern tools.

 You are Currently on slide 1